 Tips for Renting a Car in Oman

-Overall, we found driving in Oman easy and convenient.
+Overall, we found driving in Oman easy and convenient and was worth it for our Oman itinerary.
 We encountered great roads, cheap fuel and a high standard of driving.

 Why Rent a Car in Oman?